cablelabs/snaps-openstack/doc/source/install/install.md

 | default | N | Default MTU size to be used on provider networks.|
 | vxlan | N | MTU size to be used on overlay networks.|

-> Note: Default mtu size value should be at least 50 greater than vxlan mtu size.
+> Note: Default mtu size value should be greater than or equal to vxlan mtu size.

 #### proxies